Nawaz Sharif calls on party to act against Imran Khan - ExBulletin

 Nawaz Sharif calls on party to act against Imran Khan

-New Delhi: Former Pakistani Prime Minister Nawaz Sharif ordered his opposition party PML-N not to let outgoing Prime Minister Imran Khan get out of the woods based on the Election Commission’s damning report on the matter of foreign funding for the PTI, to aggressively agitate the issue and not let the two Houses of Parliament run smoothly until “justice” is done, Dawn reported.
+New Delhi, January 8: Former Pakistani Prime Minister Nawaz Sharif ordered his opposition party PML-N not to let outgoing Prime Minister Imran Khan extricate himself based on the Electoral Commission’s damning report on the foreign funding affair of the ruling PTI, aggressively agitate the issue and not let the two Houses of Parliament run smoothly until “justice” is served, Dawn reported.

 Pakistan Muslim League-Nawaz ordered party chairman Shehbaz Sharif to start organizing workers’ conventions at district and division levels in Punjab province to mobilize party workers ahead of anti-inflation march planned by the Democratic Movement of Pakistan (PDM) on Islamabad in March.